14 Email Design Best Practices to Improve Email Performance

 4. Choose an appropriate email layout

-Also, a single-column email can be easier to read and more responsive across devices.
 It's up to you to choose what type of layout is appropriate for your email.
-It can be an inverted pyramid layout, zigzag layout, or even a two-column layout.
+It can be an inverted pyramid layout, a zigzag layout, or even a two-column layout.

-If you are choosing a more complex layout, make sure to thoroughly test the emails across devices to prevent any possible responsiveness issues.
-Here is an example of a zigzag email layout.
-The layout makes your eyes travel through the email and shows you clearly what to focus on.
+A single-column email, for instance, can be easier to read and more responsive across devices.
+Whereas, a zig-zag email layout makes your eyes travel through the email and shows you clearly what to focus on.
 You can use this layout to change things up and keep your emails interesting.

 Zig-zag email layout